Łukasz Mierzejewski

-Łukasz Mierzejewski (born 31 August 1982) is a Polish football coach and a former player who is the manager of Avia Świdnik.
+Łukasz Mierzejewski (born 31 August 1982) is a Polish professional football manager and former player who was most recently the manager of II liga club Sandecja Nowy Sącz.

-Career

-Club
+Club career

 He was released from Cracovia on 15 July 2011.
 Then, he joined Greek side Kavala on 11 August 2011 and returned to Poland for Podbeskidzie Bielsko-Biała on 29 December 2011.

-International
+International career

 In 1999, he played at the FIFA U-17 World Championship tournament.
-In 2000 Mierzejewski played at the UEFA European Under-16 Football Championship tournament.
-In 2001, he won UEFA European Under-18 Football Championship with Poland national under-18 football team.
+In 2000, Mierzejewski played at the UEFA European Under-16 Championship tournament.
+In 2001, he won the UEFA European Under-18 Championship with the Poland under-18 team.

-Now he is a part of Poland national football team.
+In 2010, he earned five caps for the senior national team.